Improved Constraints on Effective Top Quark Interactions using Edge Convolution Networks: Graph representation of events

 The message function can be a linear activation function or a multilayer-perceptron~(MLP), which is shared between the edges and is analogous to convolution operation (here we use a linear activation function for the message function).
 Once the messages between all connected nodes have been calculated in a layer, each node feature is updated using an aggregation function

 where $\mathcal{N}(i)$ are the nodes which are connected to $i$th node and $\vec{A}$ is the permutation invariant function (for instance `max', `sum', or `mean').
-The vector $\vec{x}^{\,(l+1)}$ is the input to the next layer or if $(l+1)$ is the final layer then this vector is used to minimise the loss function.
+The vector $\vec{x}^{\,(l+1)}$ is the input to the next message passing layer.
+For graph classification, after some message passing operation $L$ we perform a permutation invariant graph readout operation $\Box$ on the final node features $x_i^{(L)}$,

+where $G$ denotes the input graph.
+This gives us fixed length representation of (possibly) variable length graphs, and feeds into a downstream neural network.

 We use an EdgeConv network in this study, which is an ideally suited network for exploiting the edge features from given node features.
 The edge convolution operation is defined with the following message-passing function